Qumulo/docs/administrator-guide/nfs4-exports.md

 Because `/` is a prefix of `/admin`, NFSv4 cannot be enabled with this export configuration.
 This prevents the possibly confusing situation where the path `/admin` could refer to either the export of `/home/admin`, or an actual filesystem path `/admin`.

-To ready this configuration for NFSv4, you can either delete the export at `/` and rely on NFSv4's presentation of exports when mounting `/`, or rename the `/` export to something that does not prefix other exports, like:
+To ready this configuration for NFSv4, you can either:
+- Delete the export at `/` and rely on NFSv4's presentation of exports when mounting `/`
+- Delete the `/admin` export
+- Rename the `/` export to something that does not prefix other exports, like:

 | Export Name        | Filesystem Path      |
 |--------------------|----------------------|